 Why do employers use video surveillance?

 Employee telephone monitoring (recording phone conversations) is most often used to monitor the performance of phone-based customer support roles.
-Calls are often recorded to investigate complaints, assist in employee training, and ensure that employees are adhering to the quality standards of the organization.

 Why do employers monitor telephone calls?